How to Save Money

 Sometimes this is the hardest way to save.
 Tell yourself that you will not do any impulse buying.
 Make yourself wait 72 hours (or more) before spending money.
 Then during the waiting time think, “Do I really need this?
 Or is this a want?”
 Many times this can stop you from wasting money on unneeded purchases.

-8. No New Debt
+8. Don’t Add Any New Debt

 This next way how to save money is simple: don’t go into more debt.
 There are a few things we must pay like rent, gas, electric, and sometimes car payments.
 Do not incur new car debt, credit cards or impulse buys in companies willing to finance for you.
 This goes along with evaluating your needs and wants.
 The more debt you have the less money you can save and spend later.
 If you currently have credit cards – pay them off as fast as possible.
 As you do this the heavy feeling of drowning in debt will ease.